47. Dickey Creek

 How to get there

-Turn right onto the Collowash Road (FR 63) from the Clackamas River Highway (FR 46) approximately 29 miles southeast of Estacada.
+Turn right onto the Collowash Road (FR 63) from the Clackamas River Highway (FR 46) by the River Ford Campground approximately 29 miles southeast of Estacada.
 Turn right approximately 5.7 miles later onto FR 6340.
-Follow FR 6340 for 2.8 miles, then turn left onto FR 140.
-Park at the trailhead at the end of the road in approximately a mile and a half.
+Follow FR 6340 for 2.7 miles, then turn left onto FR 140.
+Park at the trailhead at the end of the road in approximately one mile.

 Previous